hosseinihossein/Web-Frontend-Library-Part001/d231892ebe7140d5b1d9b5fe388f11f4/Readme.txt

 - Title: Table
-- Description: Hover on each row to change its backgroind color.
+- Description: Hover on each row to change its background color.
 - Tags: table